akshuvo/ajax-load-more-anything/README.txt

 === Load More Anything ===
 Contributors: mdshuvo, addonmaster
-Tags: infinite scroll, ajax load more, load more, endless scroll, ajax pagination, ajax load, ajax comments, woocommerce ajax Requires at least: 4.6
+Tags: infinite scroll, ajax load more, ajax pagination, load more, ajax Requires at least: 4.6
 Tested up to: 6.4.3
 Requires PHP: 5.6